jykim-rd/final-project-btry6020-2025/README.md

 ## How to View Results
 Results are documented in the full .rmd file or .htlml gile under the "Results" section.
 Results are summarized and interpreted under the "Discussion" and "Conclusion" sections.

+## How to Run the Analysis
+1. Download or clone this repository.
+2. Open the provided analysis.Rmd file in RStudio.
+3. Run all the code or click "Knit" to generate the full report (HTML or PDF).